Richardeze/HNG_Stage_0/README.md

-# HNG 13 Backend Wizards - Stage ) Task
+# HNG 13 Backend Wizards - Stage 0 Task

 ## Description
 This project is a simple Flask RESTful API that returns my profile information along with a dynamic cat fact fetched from an external API.
+It has two endpoints:
+- `/` → Redirects users automatically to `/me`
+- `/me` → Displays the profile data, a random cat fact, and the current timestamp.

 Project goals
 - Building a simple REST API
-- Consuming third party APIs with the current timestamp in ISO 8601 format
+- Consuming third party APIs with the current timestamp in UTC ISO 8601 format
 - Fetching random cat fact from the Cat Facts API
-- Returning dynamic json data
+- Returning dynamic JSON data

 ## API ENDPOINT
 **GET** "/me"